jaym-01/RISCVCPU/statements/Jay.md

 The multiplexor that determines the value of PCNext required at least 1 more input, to implement the `JALR` instruction, since it requires the output of the ALU to be written into the program counter.

-When writing the top file ([link to commit](https://github.com/johnyeocx/iac-project-team02/commit/9d5831b4361b3cbae0243e3257e1ecbfe4270f9e#diff-eba8aecac1d84bfb53115d6fbac397c94c702f07a980e8a9ef4268dedf1fee08R45)), the signal `ImmExt` had to be truncated to 12 bits (the width of `PC`) to add it to `PC` since the sum refers to a memory address in the instruction memory, where the address width is 12 bits, the more significant bits have no meaning hence can be truncated.
+When writing the top file ([in commit 9d5831b](https://github.com/johnyeocx/iac-project-team02/commit/9d5831b4361b3cbae0243e3257e1ecbfe4270f9e#diff-eba8aecac1d84bfb53115d6fbac397c94c702f07a980e8a9ef4268dedf1fee08R45)), the signal `ImmExt` had to be truncated to 12 bits (the width of `PC`) to add it to `PC` since the sum refers to a memory address in the instruction memory, where the address width is 12 bits, the more significant bits have no meaning hence can be truncated.

 ## Testbench